She takes a rather different approach to most of the medically-focused papers that had come up in my search.

 “The mother wants the baby out.
 The midwife wants the baby out and there’s a billion years of nature that want it all to work.
 Sometimes, beyond the intellect, beyond the textbook, beyond the steps one, two and three, there is a way.
-The way out of somewhere stuck and the Way in to peaceful freedom is what working with shoulder dystocia is all about’ (Morningstar 2011: 33).
+The way out of somewhere stuck and the Way in to peaceful freedom is what working with shoulder dystocia is all about.”
+(Morningstar 2011: 33).

-But the sections that really struck me were those in which Sister Morningstar suggests that, after the baby is born, the midwife should, ‘stimulate the baby, cover with kisses, cover with a dry, warm blanket and assess for primary and/or secondary apnea’ (2011: 34).
+But the sections that really struck me were those in which Sister Morningstar suggested that, after the baby is born, the midwife should, ‘stimulate the baby, cover with kisses, cover with a dry, warm blanket and assess for primary and/or secondary apnea’ (2011: 34).

 ‘Do not elicit fear in a mother, no matter what is going on.
 Elicit her conscious awareness and active participation.
 Her love for her baby has the most power and motivation to help’ (34).